AAIMC-OC/aaimc-oc.github.io/members.md

 permalink: /members/
 ---

-AAIMC‑OC is a clinician led international collaboration bringing together expertise in AI, clinical oncology, pathology, and data science across Europe, Africa, and Asia.
+AAIMC‑OC is a clinician-led international collaborative consortium bringing together expertise in AI, clinical oncology, pathology, and data science.
+Our pilot started in 3 continents (Europe, Africa, and Asia) and now have collaborators in 5 continents (Europe, Africa, Asia, North America and Australia).

-This membership list includes collaborators who have joined or agreed to support us over time.
+This membership list includes collaborators who have joined and supported us over time.
 Founding teams are marked by an asterisk (*).

 ## Leadership